Projects

 In this mixed-methods evaluation, we are working to understand how the Tuition Incentive Program (TIP), a state-run first-dollar free community college program for Michigan students experiencing financial hardship, impacts postsecondary outcomes for high school students from families with low-incomes.
 This project uses qualitative interviews, descriptive analysis of administrative data, and quasi-experimental program evaluation to understand program take-up, key stake-holder experience, and whether the program is effective at increasing access to postsecondary education (and why or why not).
 We are pairing analysis of administrative data with qualitative interviews with program implementation staff, school counselors, students, and parents.
 Through these interviews, we plan to unpack program take-up heterogeneity identified in the quantitative data analysis: what is working, what is not working, and who is facing barriers to access this grant funding.
 Further, we hope to understand what can be done to improve the state of Michigan's policy efforts to make college accessible and affordable for all students.

-Funded by: the Institute of Education Sciences (IES)
+Current Funding: the Institute of Education Sciences (IES)

 Categorizing and Understanding Facilities and Long-term (Capital) Investments (with Jinhai Yu)